 Our complete guide to Sunday Night Football betting will cover everything you need to know.
-We’ll walk through the schedule and the impacts on the local teams, as well as some tips and trends you can use for betting on one of the biggest highlights of the NFL week.
+We’ll walk through the schedule and the impacts on the local teams, it’s just the Buffalo Bills making a SNF appearance in 2022, as well as some tips and trends you can use for betting on one of the biggest highlights of the NFL week.
 Let’s begin with a look at where you can find the best odds for this primetime affair.

 NFL Sunday Night Football odds for this week